Is American English Going To Take Over British English Completely? - Slashdot

 [Info

-Written by a Londoner (Score:2)
+Written by a Londoner (Score:3)

 not any time soon (Score:2)